Shawls and Scarves

-The Royal Town of the Jats, if literally translated, Shahpur Jat is a fascinating place and one of New Delhi’s well kept secrets.
+For all the fashion lovers out there, this Delhi market is certainly one of the most fascinating places to go shopping.
+Brimming with modern apparel and latest accessories, the Royal Town of the Jats, if literally translated, Shahpur Jat is one of New Delhi’s well kept secrets.
 The narrow, cramped lanes, winding through crumbling haveli style houses belie the royal stature the area held during the times of Allaudin Khilji.
 He founded Siri, the first Muslim city of Delhi at Shahpur Jat in 1303.

 It included the Siri Fort area and the neighbouring Hauz Khas reservoir as well.
 Now all that remains is parts of the stone wall or fort, a mosque, a structure called Baradari and the Tohfa Wali Gumbad.